dsoellinger/Adaptive-foreground-background-segmentation-using-GMMs/submission/capstone_report.md

 ### 2. Problem Statement

 The goal of this project is to develop a solution for adaptive foreground-background video segmentation and to assess its performance.
-The solution is based on the algorithm introduced by Stauffer and Grimson [4].
+However, instead of  trying to solve this problem through deep learning, we will focus on method proposed by Stauffer and Grimson [4] in 1999.
+The researches suggested fitting a GMM to accurately segment video frames into foreground and background segments.
+What's special about this method is the fact that the model can actively adapt to a scene.
+Whenever a new frame is captured by the camera and passed to the classifier, the classifier will update its GMM and return a segment map.
+Having a classier that can actively adapt to a scene desirable since it can deal with a large number of different scenes with having to be trained before.

 The model's performance gets evaluated on the LASIESTA [5] dataset.
 A good model should finally be able to accurately segment any video into a foreground or background regions after "seeing" a few frames and actively adapt itself to scenery changes.
 Ideally, the model should be able to perform this segmentation task in real-time.

 ### 3. Dataset